FreeCodeCampTrondheim/BaWoEngine/README.md

-This data is then loaded by the Game Manager on start as PlayerCharacterRecipe and WorldRecipe, with subsequent calls to the functions G.WorldGenerator.Generate(WorldRecipe) and G.CharacterGenerator.GeneratePlayer(PlayerCharacterRecipe).
+This data is then loaded by the Game Manager on start as PlayerCharacterRecipe and WorldRecipe, with subsequent calls to the functions Generator.World.Generate(WorldRecipe) and Generator.Character.GeneratePlayer(PlayerCharacterRecipe).

 ### GAME TICKS
 The game has two types of major change determinators: character behaviour and fate's course.